 The Bottom Line

-The Chase Sapphire Preferred is a great card for anyone who travels several times per year, or for funding an upcoming vacation.
+The Chase Sapphire Preferred® Card is a great card for anyone who travels several times per year, or for funding an upcoming vacation.

-If you can expect to spend about $3,800 per year on travel and dining you’ll be able to offset the $95 annual fee.
+If you can expect to spend about $3,800 per year on travel and dining you’ll be able to offset the annual fee (when redeeming at 1.25 cents per point).
 But you’ll want to use the card more than that to actually profit from the points you earn.

-Be sure to look into your options for point transfers, as these could provide more value than the other redemption options.
+Be sure to look into your options for point transfers, as these could provide more value than the other redemption options, and it’d take less spending to make the card worth the fee.
 Use the 1:1 transfer rate to find great deals with the airline and hotel partners.
 Remember that you can hold on to your points until you can redeem them for a great value.

-How to Apply for the Chase Sapphire Preferred Card
+How Do I Apply for the Chase Sapphire Preferred Card?

 Many applicants will get an instant decision, but for some people it could take a bit longer.
 Chase may request more information from you to process the application.